Degree Entrance Scholarship Available

 Depending on your transcript, additional courses may be assigned.
 If you do not pass all courses in the reach-back semesters, the Faculty will determine your appropriate level of entry into the degree program.

-To apply for degree completion, visit ontariocolleges.ca and submit an application using the program code PBENEB (level – Degree Completion).
+Apply through ontariocolleges.ca: If you're new to Sheridan, you'll need to apply through ontariocolleges.ca.
+To apply as a Degree Completion student, submit an application using the program code PBENEB (level – Degree Completion).

 Have a question about degree completion?
 Please get in touch – we're happy to help!